Seteco/Somorrostro/health-monitoring.md

 - `calc: EXPRESSION`

   This expression is evaluated just after the lookup.
 Its purpose is to apply some calculation before using the value looked up from the db.
-You can also have an expression without a lookup, using other variables that are available (so you can also create variables).
+You can also have an expression without a lookup, using other variables that are available (so you can create new variables).

-  The result of the calculation will be available as `$this` and `$NAME` in expressions (overwriting the `lookup` ones).
+  The result of the calculation will be available as `$this` and `$NAME` in warning and critical expressions (overwriting the `lookup` one).

   Check expressions below for more information.